codeonlyjs/website/content/guide/templateHtmlElements.md

 ## Boolean CSS Classes

-Boolean classes conditionally add a CSS class to an element.
+Boolean classes conditionally add and remove a CSS class to an element.

-Declare a boolean class by prefixing the name of the class to add or remove with `class_`.
+Declare a boolean class by adding a property to the node named as the CSS class name prefixed by `class_`.

 In this example the `selected` class will be added to, or removed from the element depending on the value of the `c.selected` property: